Ayormeday/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+solves the problem of passing props from child components of different trees, instead of passing only from parent to child components.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+1. Actions are payloads of information that send data from your application to your store.
+2. The reducer is a pure function that takes the current state and an action, and returns the next state
+3. A redux store is a state container for reducer functions.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is global where any component in the app can access items in it e.g redux store, and component state is local, where items lives within that specific component.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux Thunk is a middleware that lets you call action creators that return a function instead of an action object.
+That function receives the store's dispatch method, which is then used to dispatch regular synchronous actions inside the body of the function once the asynchronous operations have completed

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+Redux is my favorite state management over contextApi because when wired correctly, it's easier to use and allows for more tweaking compared to contextApi

 ## Project Set Up